Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Ford Media Center

-Kim Pittel is group vice president, Sustainability, Environment & Safety Engineering, effective Jan.
-1, 2017.
+Kim Pittel is vice president, Sustainability, Environment & Safety Engineering, effective January 2015.

 Serving as the company’s top environment and safety officer, she is responsible for the continued development and implementation of the company’s global environment and safety strategy, policy and performance, and Ford’s Blueprint for Sustainability.